 The Audit Committee of the Board was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee is responsible to oversee our accounting and financial reporting processes and the audits of our financial statements.
 The Audit Committee assists the full Board in its general oversight of our compliance with legal and regulatory requirements, and is directly responsible for the appointment, compensation and oversight of the work of our independent registered public accounting firm.
 Subject to the charter, the responsibilities of the Audit Committee also include reviewing and monitoring the integrity of our accounting practices, internal control systems, financial reporting processes and our financial statements and related disclosures in our filings with the SEC, monitoring the independence and performance of our independent auditor, providing an avenue of communication among the independent auditor, our management and our Board, and reviewing policies with respect to risk assessment and risk management.
 The Audit Committee meets with management periodically to consider the adequacy of our internal controls and our financial reporting.
 The Audit Committee discusses these matters with our independent registered public accounting firm and with appropriate financial personnel from the Company.
 Meetings are held with participation from the independent registered public accounting firm.
-The independent registered public accounting firm.
-The independent approval of the Board, special legal, accounting or other consultants or experts that it deems necessary in the performance of its duties.
+The independent registered public accounting firm is given unrestricted access to the Audit Committee.
+The Audit Committee also has the ability to retain, at our expense and without further approval of the Board, special legal, accounting or other consultants or experts that it deems necessary in the performance of its duties.
 The Audit Committee also reviews and approves related party transactions.
 The current members of the Audit Committee are Howard C. Birndorf, Meera J. Desai and Vickie S. Reed (Chair).
-The Board has determined that each current member of the Audit Committee is "independent" as defined by the applicable NASDAQ rules and by the Sarbanes-Oxley Act of 2002 and regulations of the SEC, and that Ms
+The Board has determined that each current member of the Audit Committee is "independent" as defined by the applicable NASDAQ rules and by the Sarbanes-Oxley Act of 2002 and regulations of the SEC, and that Ms. Reed qualifies as an "audit committee financial expert" as defined in such regulations.
+The Audit Committee met 12 times during 2022.